 Once I won a writing contest that sent me to the state capital to hear Eudora Welty give a reading.
 At the time I’d never heard of her, and I doubt any of the other kids had either.
 But this elderly woman mesmerized an auditorium full of 8th graders, transporting us across time and space from one of the least-respected states in the country (West by-God Virginia) to the other (Mississippi).
 With words.
 And I thought, that’s what I’m going to do.
 Except of course I didn’t, because people don’t really do that.
 Do they?

 Fast forward through a short career as a do-gooder lawyer in Louisiana and Florida, the moment of psychosis where my husband and I sold everything and moved to Hawaii (never intending to stay, which is probably the only reason we’re still here), my foray into science geekery and a master’s thesis (because why not get another graduate degree when you still owe a mortgage on the previous one), and a surprisingly limited marine conservation job market on a remote Pacific island.
 I started doing some freelance science writing for kids magazines while looking for a “real job,” and I really enjoy it.
 Of course, I finally admitted to myself, it’s nothing like the kick I get from writing fiction.

 So here I am, tippy-tapping away.
-I published my first Sydney Brennan P.I. novel in the summer of 2014, and I’m adding a thriller series in 2017.
+I published my first Sydney Brennan P.I. novel in the summer of 2014, and I added an Appalachian thriller series in 2017.
 Watch this space … Unless you’re tippy-tapping too.
 In that case, get back to work, people.
 We got stories to spin.